New compact hydraulic rock drill delivers high performance and efficiency

 The development of DFR2 was driven by a clear goal: to reduce power requirements without significantly compromising drilling performance.
 This enables its use in a broader range of applications, particularly in scenarios where energy availability is limited or where equipment size and weight are critical factors.

-Small rock drill reinforced for extreme durability
+Compact, high pressure rock drill reinforced for extreme durability

 One of the key innovations in the DFR2 is its re-engineered gear structure, developed to enhance durability in harsh environments.
 The materials and technical solutions chosen for this model are specifically aimed at extending the lifespan of core components, even under high-stress, high-usage conditions.